 Q: How many people audition each year?

 A: The number of applicants varies from season to season.
-We usually host about 150 candidates at Open Auditions.
+We usually host about 150 women at Open Auditions.
 Do not worry about numbers though!
 Be confident and go for it!
 We want to see YOU this year at tryouts!!
 Attending the prep classes and/or workshops will help you feel more confident!

 Q: What should I wear to auditions?